Profile likelihood analysis for a stochastic model of diffusion in heterogeneous media: Results and Discussion

 The solution of Equation (\ref{eq:BVP}) for the first raw moment, $M_1(x)$, is a piecewise quadratic function of position within each layer, $M_1^{(i)}(x)$ for $i=1,2,3,\ldots, m$.
 Applying the conditions (\ref{eq:BVPBC})-(\ref{eq:BVPInteriorC}) determines the coefficients of these quadratic functions.
 For an arbitrary layer arrangement, the first raw moment is given by

 for $i = 1,2,3, \ldots, m$, and $\ell_i = \hat{x}_{i+1} - \hat{x}_{i}$ is the length of the $i$th layer.
 The solutions of Equation (\ref{eq:BVP}) for the second and higher raw moments are higher order polynomials of position.
 For an arbitrary number of layers these solutions rapidly become algebraically complicated for $n \ge 2$.
-However, these expressions can be evaluated easily using symbolic software (Supplementary Material, \href{https://github.com/ProfMJSimpson/StochasticIdentifiability}{GitHub}).
-Comparing these exact solutions and appropriately averaged simulation data confirm the accuracy of these expressions (Appendix).
+However, these expressions can be evaluated easily using symbolic software that is available on \href{https://github.com/ProfMJSimpson/StochasticIdentifiability}{GitHub}.